Shay Mitchell Flashes Cleavage And Flaunts Killer Bod In Tiny White Bikini

 Actress Shay Mitchell is flaunting her incredible body in a sexy new Instagram snap.
-The 33-year-old wowed her 29.5 million followers with the new upload which contained two separate photos of herself enjoying a boat day.
+The 33-year-old wowed her 29.5 million followers with the new upload, which contained two separate photos of herself enjoying a boat day.
 The January 31 post was a rare one for Shay, who generally does not share bikini photos to her timeline.

-The Pretty Little Liars alum rocked a tiny white two-piece which she sported underneath an oversized striped button-down shirt.
+The Pretty Little Liars alum rocked a tiny white two-piece that she sported underneath an oversized striped button-down shirt.
 The cupped bikini top had a classic design featuring underwire and thick bra straps.
-The center of the piece had a small V-shaped plunge which revealed a hint of cleavage.
-Shay’s bottoms were high-waisted and rose several inches above her belly button.
+The center of the piece had a small V-shaped plunge, which revealed a hint of cleavage.
+Shay's bottoms were high-waisted and rose several inches above her belly button.
 Her toned torso was looking slimmer than ever as she stretched out her body for a sexy pose.

-Shay’s mile-long legs were also a major topic of discussion among her fans below the pic, as her bronzed limbs looked like they went on for days.
-Her legs looked extra lengthy thanks to the position of the camera, which snapped the actress from below.
+Shay's mile-long legs were also a major topic of discussion among her fans below the pic, as her bronzed limbs looked like they went on for days.
+Her legs appeared extra lengthy thanks to the position of the camera, which snapped the actress from below.
 She sat on a small chair on the side of a boat and positioned herself against its chrome railings for her poses.

-Paired with her look was white oval-shaped sunnies to complement her swimsuit.
-Shay swept her long dark locks to one side of her head and held her strands back with her hands for both of the snapshots.

 "Come thru with dem long legzzzzzzz," one user wrote.